Surprise vs Satisfaction

-Rarely do both come equally.
+Rarely do both happen equally.

-We work so hard to make both happen simultaneously.
-We judge ourselves as a failure when they don't.
+We judge ourselves as a failure when they don’t.

-Acknowledging the inherent tension between them takes away the pressure and the sense of “failure” you feel when you aren’t able to read someone’s mind or heart and guess "right."
+It softens the sense of “failure” you feel when you aren’t able to read someone’s mind or heart and guess “right.”

-How often are you/they disappointed?
+How often are you—or they—disappointed?

-This came to mind when I first heard the idea of surprise vs satisfaction on social media recently.
+A great children’s book called Would You Rather? came to mind when I first heard the idea of surprise vs satisfaction.

 Prioritizing goes beyond choice.

-It goes beyond would you rather and puts you back in control.
+It puts you back in control.

-Prioritizing is deliberate and intentional.
+It is deliberate and intentional.

-When you prioritize the delight of surprise- that is the gift.
+When you prioritize the delight of surprise—that is the gift.

-When you prioritize satisfaction- that is the gift.
+When you prioritize satisfaction—that is the gift.

-We can prioritize satisfaction nonetheless.
-We can choose to be satisfied anyway.
+You can choose to be satisfied anyway.

 Why not?

-So prioritize surprise or prioritize satisfaction.
+So: prioritize surprise or prioritize satisfaction.
+And then choose satisfaction—no matter what.

 Decide not to be dissatisfied.

 Feeling satisfied feels great.
+And sometimes, it is the greatest gift.

 Previous